jarvenja/tauplayer/docs/index.md

 ### Play local audio files from playlist

 - Select _Play List_ from _Main_ menu.
-- _tauplayer_ keeps asking the _Playlist Directory_where to find the alternatives to play until you type a valid name for existing new or current one.
+- _tauplayer_ keeps asking the _Playlist Directory_ where to find the alternatives to play until you type a valid name for existing new or current one.
-- After you commit the directory, _tauplayer_ shows playlist files founded in _Playlist Directory_.
+- After you commit the _Playlist Directory_ _tauplayer_ shows playlist files found.
 - Select a playlist file to Play, and _tauplayer_ starts playing the list of songs.
   - If Shuffle is **checked** the list of songs are played in **random** order.
   - If Shuffle is **not** checked the list of songs are played in order they **appear** in current playlist.